“Roadtrips aren’t measured by mile markers, but by moments”

 I have never lied to you till date.
 Now, why will I start doing that now?
 We love our potholes and it is very common to find them on the highways too.
 Most roads in India have been on a lifelong repair mission and you can find the signboards ‘Diversion Ahead: Road work in progress’ all over India.
 We also love our speed breakers and speed barricades.
 In South India, most of them have been put up by the villagers themselves.
 I guess it is because some of them feel like going on a leisurely stroll in the middle of the highway and they don’t want you to disturb them while they are in the middle of it.

-But that being said, one of my favorite roads to drive in India is the highway between Bangalore and Trivandrum.
+But that being said, one of my favourite roads to drive in India is the highway between Bangalore and Trivandrum.
 It is a 4 lane highway all the way up to Nagercoil.
 The section between Nagercovil and Trivandrum is pretty bad because it won’t feel like you are driving in Kerala unless you are literally going through someone’s house.
 The drive to Ooty is also pretty good since you pass few wildlife sanctuaries.

 Traffic Rules and Regulations in India